Speak2Erase/fmod-oxide/README.md

 When FMOD returns a string, it will always return a `Utf8CString` (the owned version of `Utf8CStr`) because it's difficult to encode lifetime requirements of FMOD strings.

 This applies to structs like `fmod::studio::AdvancedSettings` which store C strings.
 Converting structs like `AdvancedSettings` to their FFI equivalents is done by reference as to not pass ownership of the string to FMOD.
+FMOD *seems* to copy strings into its own memory, so this is ok?

-When converting from an FFI struct to something like `AdvancedSettings`, the C string pointer is cloned into a `Utf8CString`.
+When converting from an FFI struct to something like `AdvancedSettings`, the C string pointer is copied into a `Utf8CString`.
 *This is unsafe* as there are no guarantees that the pointer is valid or that the string is null-terminated and UTF-8.
 Luckily all FMOD functions return UTF-8 strings so this isn't really a problem in practice.

+# Undefine Behaviour and unsafe fns

+I'm trying to make these bindings as safe as possible, if you find UB please report it!
+There are a couple cases related to thread safety (You can initialize FMOD to be thread unsafe) and panics that I am aware of and actively trying to fix.

+Right now there are a some fns marked as unsafe that I'm not sure how to get working safely.
+System creation, initialization, and cleanup is a pretty big one- creating a system is really unsafe, and certain functions can only be called before or after system creation.
+Releasing a system is probably the most unsafe operation of all though, as it invalidates all FMOD handles associated with that system

 # Userdata